data-apis/array-api/spec/API_specification/creation_functions.md

 -   **x**: _&lt;array&gt;_

     -   input array from which to derive the output array shape.
-If `dtype` is not provided, the output array data type must be inferred from `x`.

 -   **fill_value**: _Union\[ int, float ] ]_